-Windows Help and Support Center

-- 1 Click Start → Help and Support. - 2 Type a word or phrase that describes your problem, and then click the arrow icon. - 3 Click the topic that describes your problem. - 4 Follow the instructions on the screen.
+What Are You Looking For?
+Find it Here How to use Windows XP Windows Help and Support Center How to work with programs and files 1 Click Start→ Help and Support.
+How to personalize my desktop 2 Type a word or phrase that describes your problem and click the arrow icon.
+3 Click the topic that describes your problem.
+4 Follow the instructions on the screen.